tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-unit-functional-tests.markdown

 #### Motivation

-In recent projects, I tried to explore a way to improve readability of SQL tests.
-The main motivation for this approach is my testing philosophy: **prioritize readability of tests when possible**.
+In recent Big Data projects, I tried to explore a way to improve readability of SQL tests.
+The main motivation for this "Level 3" is my testing philosophy: **prioritize readability of tests when possible**.

 Readable tests are easier to write, automate, and maintain.
 More importantly, ask yourself: If you write a software, you have tests to validate it; if you write a test, how do you validate your test?
 It does not make sense to write tests for tests.
 Only by making tests **readable**, you can verify and maintain the tests.

-Readable tests promote collaboration between developers and QEs.
+Readable tests also promote collaboration between developers, data analysts and QEs.
-Readable tests can be easily shared with developers and data analysts for debugging purposes, especially in SQL.
+Readable tests can be easily shared with developers and data analysts for debugging purposes, especially when they are most comfortable in SQL.
 If the tests are readable and accessible to developers, they can easily run the tests on their own, without much intervention from QEs.

 #### Implementation

-In this approach, I implemented a test framework (TODO: add link).
+In this approach, I implemented a [test framework](/blog/2016/03/28/sql-unit-test-runner/).
 The same tests shown in the last sections, using that framework, will look like this:

 ``` java Test query in test files
 private SqlTestRunner testRunner;